Prayers to the Father

 Jesus taught us that we are to address our prayers to the Father in His name.
 This is clearly seen in the Lord’s Prayer “After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name” (Matthew 6:9).
 We may be unworthy to address Him as “Father,” but whenever we do so in sincerity He receives us with rejoicing (Luke 15:21–24) and acknowledges us as His sons indeed.
 The fact that He is our Father binds us together as Christians in the great, universal fellowship of faith with all men who in sincerity and truth recognize the Father of our Lord Jesus Christ.

-Paul also taught the Ephesian believers to always give “thanks to God the Father for everything, in the name of our Lord Jesus Christ” (Ephesians 5:20).
+Paul also taught the Ephesian believers to always give.
+“Thanks to God the Father for everything, in the name of our Lord Jesus Christ” (Ephesians 5:20).
 God is the recipient of thanksgiving, but it is offered in the name of Jesus Christ.
-The Father is entitled to gratitude because He is our Father (Rom.
-8:14–17; Gal.
-4:4–6).
+The Father is entitled to gratitude because He is our Father (Romans 8:14–17; Galatians 4:4–6).
 He has demonstrated His Fatherhood in the giving of His Son; therefore prayer and thanksgiving are offered in the Son’s name.
 Since through Christ all that the Father has to give has been made available to men, we can approach our God with the utmost confidence (John 14:13; 15:16; 16:23, 24).

 In His service,